alpmestan/haskellx-2015/slides/talk.md

 # Let's now do something interesting

 A little web application where users can upload audio files that would then appear on their profile, from which we can play the songs.
-We'll call it ** Soundskell**.
-Will demonstrate:
+We'll call it **Soundskell**.

-- Authentication
-- Supporting JSON (webservice-oriented) and HTML (browser-oriented) interactions
-- Extending the type-level DSL with new "combinators" to *augment* the HTTP vocabulary for our needs
-- **TODO: Statically checked redirects**
-- **TODO: Type-safe links**
-- Managing a pool of database connections, used by the request handlers
-- API docs generation
+This will make us implement support for authentication and file upload through new constructs in the DSL.

 # Authentication combinator (1/5)